Cincinnati-Design-LAB/architour/src/content/buildings/cincinnati-shakespeare-company-otto-m-budig-theater.md

 original_function: >-
   Theater and event center (starting in 2018) for weddings, lectures, community partner events, donor events, and private dinners.
-significance: >-
-  The building anchors and activates through its transparency the southwest corner of Washington Park and is a complement to the School for Creative and Performing Arts, Memorial Hall and Music Hall.
 unique_features: >-
   The main theater has been designed for flexibility and can be configured several ways ranging from a thrust formation mirroring the Globe Theatre to